jerryc05/MyTemplate/README.md

 ### [LLVM Clang](https://llvm.org/)

-*Pro tip:* LLVM Clang is different from Apple Clang (comes with XCode in MacOS) in many ways (e.g.
+*Pro tip:* LLVM Clang is different from Apple Clang (comes with XCode in MacOS) in many ways
-Apple Clang lacks sanitizers).
+- e.g. Apple Clang has no sanitizers.

 #### Download & Install